Vincent Lam, September 11, 2020

 When companies begin to scale using Kubernetes, they often end up with multiple versions and potential configuration variations; making it difficult to have a clear view of security or best practice consistency throughout all clusters and environments.

-Kore Operate is designed to alleviate Day 2 Kubernetes problems by removing the complexities and operational overhead of building your own system.
-Kore Operate allows you to self-serve Kubernetes, so that you can take advantage of industry standard, best practices right out of the gates.
+Wayfinder is designed to alleviate Day 2 Kubernetes problems by removing the complexities and operational overhead of building your own system.
+Wayfinder allows you to self-serve Kubernetes, so that you can take advantage of industry standard, best practices right out of the gates.

 Monitoring: Alert teams to things that matter, like failing nodes or restarting application pods, and reduce noise from unnecessary alerts to keep teams on track.